Softpanorama

 There is no central lookup service that decides how to route each packet between all possible combinations of two hosts on the Internet (i.e., between the sender and the receiver).
 This means routes must be generated dynamically.
 (The only exceptions to this rule are certain situations where a predictable static route may be installed.)

-Here, we can see that some 12 hosts are required to transfer packets between the sender and the receiver.
-In addition, the observed response times can be quite slow--often more than half a second.
+Often more then a dozen routers are involved in transfer packets between the sender and the receiver.
+In addition, the observed response times can be quite slow.
 It is possible for attempted connections to time out.
 This can be very useful when trying to identify which intermediate host and/or network is having problems when your remote connection to a host half a world away suddenly dies!

 Static routing typically involves creating a direct physical connection between two hosts, where the implementation of dynamic routing would be wasteful or a security risk.
 For example, if your local network has three subnets that need to share data, a static route could be created between each router and the other two routers in the network.
 The number of specific routes required to allow data to flow seamlessly between networks is directly proportional to the square of the number of routers on the network.
 Every time a change is made to the network topology, these routes will have to be modified manually.
 If that sounds like too much hard work, consider the situation where it might be desirable: a secure database server that can be accessible only by knowing the route to the host and is not publicly announced.
 Instead of permitting route discovery, a static route is an appropriate technique here.
 This could be implemented by creating a point-to-point configuration using ifconfig on a secondary interface, as discussed in the network interface configuration section.